yekiru/ai/README.md

-# ai for Medical Diagnosis
+# ai for medical diagnosis

 A practice of loading and processing the chest x-ray dataset